Microsoft/azure-docs.pt-pt/articles/iot-pnp/quickstart-connect-pnp-device-solution-node.md

     const commandArgument = '<For the environmental sensor, this value does not matter.
 Any string will do.>';
     ```

-1. Vá para o terminal do _serviço_ .
-Use o seguinte comando para executar o exemplo para invocar o comando:
+1. Vá para o terminal de _serviço._ Utilize o seguinte comando para executar a amostra para invocar o comando:

     ```cmd/sh
     node invoke_command.js
     ```

-1. A saída no terminal do _serviço_ deve mostrar a seguinte confirmação:
+1. A saída no terminal de _serviço_ deve apresentar a seguinte confirmação:

     ```cmd/sh
     invoking command blink on interface instanceenvironmentalSensor for device <device ID>...